BrandonWarrior/Elland-Road-Leeds/README.md

 ![Lighthouse Desktop Screenshot](assets/docs/incognito-gallery.PNG)

-- The mobile scores for my site were all green and similar score.
+- The mobile scores for my site were all green and similar in score.

 ![Lighthouse Desktop Screenshot](assets/docs/mobile-incognito.PNG)